By: Lynsey Saurenmann, coordinator, Population Management Support, Woodland Hills

 “Today’s youth are our future leaders, and Covenant House is working to support and help our most vulnerable young adult population,” adds Eom.
 “Covenant House is giving our youth hope, helping them find their purpose, giving them a hand when there is no one to turn to and nowhere to go.
 CHC gives them a chance at a life worth living.”

-“I first learned about this group through a friend who encouraged me to attend one of the free concerts presented by Grand Performances at least ten years ago.
+“I first learned about Free Summer Concerts in Downtown LA through a friend who encouraged me to attend one of the free concerts presented by Grand Performances at least ten years ago.
 The concert was fabulous!
 But I was completely overwhelmed with emotion to see people of every age, ethnicity, socio-economic, and cultural background enjoying music, the universal language, together. more >

 By: Hazel T. DeSoto, account administration representative, CSC Medicare, KP San Diego